Epicodus-Curriculum/intro-full-stack/1_3_html_indentation_and_format_part_one.md

 </body>
 ```

 The error is the parent `div` element is not correctly wrapped around the `<ul>` child element.
 The auto formatter is not sophisticated enough to fix that for you.
-What’s worse is that your code may appear at first to work just fine but later you will encounter unexplained problems without the benefit of an explicit error message.
+What's worse is that your code may appear at first to work just fine but later you will encounter unexplained problems without the benefit of an explicit error message.

 This is all just to iterate to not solely rely on the auto formatter.
 You are responsible for correctly writing HTML code.